kubernetes/community/contributors/guide/github-workflow.md

 After a review, prepare your PR for merging by squashing your commits.

-All commits left on the timeline after a review should represent meaningful milestones or units of work.
+All commits left on your branch after a review should represent meaningful milestones or units of work.
 Use commits to add clarity to the development and review process.

 Before merging a PR, squash the following kinds of commits: